-Credit Recommendation: In the lower division baccalaureate/associate degree category,
+Credit Recommendation: In the lower division baccalaureate/associate degree category, 1 semester hour in Fire Science.

 Emergency Response to Terrorism: Company Officer

 Objective: This course is designed to prepare first responder personnel to take the appropriate course of action at the scene of a potential terrorist incident.